 How can HAIs be prevented?
 Recent studies point to reporting as a possible answer.
 (4)

-Benefits of HAI Reporting
+Benefits of a Healthcare Reporting System

 Establishing a process for reporting HAIs has the following benefits: